Basiljakes/Team-F/Product Backlog.md

 As a user, I want to receive a unique reference ID for my report, so that I can track its progress.
 (Generate a unique reference ID for each reported item.)

 As a user, I want an intelligent system to match lost and found items, so that I can get notified when there’s a potential match.
-(Implement an algorithm to match lost and found items based on descriptions.)
+(Implement an algorithm to match lost and found items based on descriptions)

 As a user, I want to receive a notification when a match is found, so that I can contact the finder.
-(Notify users when a match is found.)
+(Notify users when a match is found)

 As an admin, I want to generate reports on item recovery statistics, so that I can track the platform’s efficiency.
-(Generate reports on item recovery statistics.)
+(Generate reports on item recovery statistics)

 As a user, I want to search for lost and found items, so that I can quickly find relevant matches.
-(Implement a search feature for lost and found items.)
+(Implement a search feature for lost and found items)

 As a user, I want to see a list of recently lost/found items, so that I can check for my item updates.
-(Display recent lost/found items dynamically.)
+(Display recent lost/found items dynamically)

 As a user, I want to send and receive messages with a finder, so that I can arrange item recovery.
-(Implement a messaging system between item owners and finders.)
+(Implement a messaging system between item owners and finders)

 As a user, I want to log in using Google or Facebook, so that I can sign in faster.
 (Social media login (Google, Facebook).)